yairEO/validator/README.md

 ## Bonus – multifields

 I have a cool feature I wrote which I call *"multifields"*.
-These are fields which are often use as to input a credit card or a serial number, and are actually a bunch of input fields which are “connected” to each other, and treated as one.
-You can see it in the demo page, and it’s included in ‘multifield.js’ file.
+These are fields which are often used to input a credit card or a serial number, and are actually a bunch of input fields which are “connected” to each other, and treated as one.
+You can see it in the demo page, and it’s included in the ‘multifield.js’ file.